v1k45/v1k45.github.io/content/modern-django-part-2.md

 export default connect(mapStateToProps, mapDispatchToProps)(PonyNote);
 ```

 In the above code we "connect" our component using the `connect` high order function provided by `react-redux`. `mapStateToProps` is used to "map" the application state to the "props" of the component.
-Here, we are passing the notes array as a component prop with same name. `mapDispatchToProps` is "map" action dispatcher functions to component "props".
+Here, we are passing the notes array as a component prop with same name. `mapDispatchToProps` is "mapping" action dispatcher functions to component "props".

 Inside the render function we have created a table and iterated all notes with placeholder edit and delete button.
 The above code should result in a webpage like this: